Mailing: PO Box 517 Dayton Nevada, 89403

 Lisa Selmi is Healthy Communities’ Fiscal Manager; she helps pilot the coalition through the day to day workings of a functioning non-profit and we all honestly couldn’t do without her.
 Besides loving baseball and her family, Lisa is a strong advocate for all things good in the community and has logged in countless hours of volunteer time at all her children’s schools.
-Fearless of any grant requirement, she gets the paperwork done, so the good work can continue in our communities.
+Fearless of any requirement, she gets the paperwork done, so the good work can continue in our communities.

 Jenny Claypool is Healthy Communities’ Grants Manager.
-Having managed HCC’s Community Roots for four growing seasons, she has taken on many new challenges at Healthy Communities Coalition, including as grants manager and site manager for our AmeriCorps members.
+Having managed the Coalition’s Community Roots garden center for four growing seasons, she has taken on many new challenges at Healthy Communities, including as grants manager.
 Jenny is also a certified Community Health Worker and a Certified Prevention Specialist.
 Having lived in northern Nevada for over 22 years, she knows the area and brings many skills to the Coalition.

 FOOD PANTRIES: Our food pantries in Dayton, Yerington and Silver Springs are always busy.
 In order for everything to run as planned it takes some amazing pantry managers, and we have the best!
-Alie Trier at the Dayton Food Pantry, Shannon Juntunen at the Yerington Food Pantry, and Kathy McIntosh at the Silver Stage Food Pantry, bring harmony to the food pantries even during the busiest times.
+Alie Trier at the Dayton Food Pantry, Michelle Eriksen at the Yerington Food Pantry, and Kathy McIntosh at the Silver Stage Food Pantry, bring harmony to the food pantries even during the busiest times.
 They have smiles on their faces and know that every client has their own needs and reasons for being there, and they make each person feel comfortable.
-Kathy, Alie and Shannon are all certified Community Health Workers as well.
+Kathy, Alie and Michelle are all certified Community Health Workers as well.

 Jesus Santos, Dayton Food Pantry Manager